omicscodeathon/cellitac/README.md

 ---
 ### Acknowledgments

-We thank the NIH Office of Data Science Strategy for their support before and during the April 2025 Omics Codeathon, co-organized with the African Society for Bioinformatics and Computational Biology (ASBCB).
+We thank the NIH Office of Data Science Strategy for their support before and during the October 2025 Omics Codeathon, co-organized with the African Society for Bioinformatics and Computational Biology (ASBCB).
 We also thank Dr. Awe for his ongoing guidance and all collaborators who contributed to this project.

 ---